-(Here is an introduction to our visit to Ecuador at the time of blogging: We entered Ecuador from Peru in the south, and left the same way.
+(Here is an introduction to our visit to Ecuador at the time of publishing: We entered Ecuador from Peru in the south, and left the same way.
 When we arrived we went straight to Quito and the surroundings of the capital.
 We decided to attend a language school there for a couple of weeks before going southwards along a string of towns in the Ecuadorian Andes.
 Our stay would last for about a month.)

 Tuesday 10.11.1987, Chiclayo – Tumbes – Quito